-LS-44 To preser commun rve in perpetuity, the open space areas within the Lake Sherwood ity.
-LS-44.1 The Co ne and Transmission Lines Through Open Space ounty shall require revegetation of all buried pipeline and transmission line corridors of open space designated lands to be done as follows: a.
-During pre-construction clearing of right-of-way, the County shall require all vegetation and the top 6 to 12 inches of soil to be windrowed and later spread back over the construction site after burial of facilities. b.
-The County shall require post-construction grading to return the terrain to its pre- construction contours as much as practicable.
-C. The County shall require areas requiring compaction to have the top 6 to 12 inches scarified prior to any revegetation efforts. d.
-The County shall require those areas susceptible to erosion to be stabilized by the use of jute mats or other erosion-control devices. e.
-The County shall require a hydromulch mix of native seeds to be sprayed within the construction corridor after project construction. f.
-The County shall prohibit the siting or installation of construction, landscaping planting, irrigation equipment, or utilities within any oak tree dripline, unless approved by the County Planning Division. g.
-The County shall prohibit chemical herbicides application within one hundred feet of any oak tree dripline. h.
-The County shall prohibit natural leaf mulch removal from within oak tree driplines. i.
+To preserve in perpetuity, the open space areas within the Lake Sherwood community.

+LS-44.1 Pipeline and Transmission Lines Through Open Space

+The County shall require revegetation of all buried pipeline and transmission line corridors through open space designated lands to be done as follows:

+- a.
+During pre-construction clearing of right-of-way, the County shall require all vegetation and the top 6 to 12 inches of soil to be windrowed and later spread back over the construction site after burial of facilities. - b.
+The County shall require post-construction grading to return the terrain to its preconstruction contours as much as practicable. - c.
+The County shall require areas requiring compaction to have the top 6 to 12 inches scarified prior to any revegetation efforts. - d.
+The County shall require those areas susceptible to erosion to be stabilized by the use of jute mats or other erosion-control devices. - e.
+The County shall require a hydromulch mix of native seeds to be sprayed within the construction corridor after project construction. - f.
+The County shall prohibit the siting or installation of construction, landscaping planting, irrigation equipment, or utilities within any oak tree dripline, unless approved by the County Planning Division. - g.
+The County shall prohibit chemical herbicides application within one hundred feet of any oak tree dripline. - h.
+The County shall prohibit natural leaf mulch removal from within oak tree driplines. - i.
 The County shall require the dust accumulation onto the tree's foliage (from nearby construction) to be hosed off periodically during and after construction.